arendjr/laces.js/README.md

 Laces.js by contrast provides you with a Model, but nothing more.
 It provides you with the laces to tie your model to whatever View or Controller you prefer.
-It consists of under 600 lines of JavaScript code, including whitespace and comments.
+It consists of about 600 lines of JavaScript code, including whitespace and comments.

 The project was created because I wanted a good model to use with an HTML5 map editor for a [game engine](https://github.com/arendjr/PlainText) I'm working on.